scotthong/dlib-align-faces/readme.md

 This tool provide the following functions:

 1. Detect frontal faces in an image.
-2. Output face chip rectangles/bounding boxes in JSON format to the console.
+2. Output the face chips' rectangles/bounding boxes and base64 encoded images in JSON format to the console.
-3. Align the face chips and save them to the specified destination with the given size, padding and quality.

-You can capture the JSON output and read these face chips (JPEG images) to integrate with your application.
+You can capture the JSON output and parse the JSON object to integrate with your application.

 ![bound boxes](https://github.com/scotthong/dlib-align-faces/blob/master/src/main/resources/bounding_boxes.png)